lord3lm0/tibo/README.md

 # tibo
 Robot on 6 wheels with an utility arm.
-Design by Tije
+Design by Tije.